HIGHLAND MALL

 Austin, Texas

-The first shopping mall in Greater Austin opened for business in 1963 and '64.
+The first shopping mall in Greater Austin opened for business in 1963.
 Open-air in configuration, HANCOCK CENTER encompassed 475,000 leasable square feet and was anchored by Sears and Dillard's.

-HIGHLAND MALL, Austin's second mall-type center, was developed by Maryland's Rouse Company.
+HIGHLAND MALL, Austin's second mall-type center, was developed by Austin Malls, Incorporated, a subsidiary of Maryland's Rouse Company.
 The fully-enclosed center was built on an 81-acre plot, located 6 miles northeast of the Texas State House.
-The site was adjacent to the intersection of the Interstate 35 / Interregional Highway and US 290 Freeway.
+The site was adjacent to the intersection of the Interstate 35-Interregional Highway and US 290 Freeway.

-The original bi-level complex was designed by Katzman & Associates, of Los Angeles.
-It encompassed approximately 750,600 leasable square feet and housed eighty-four stores and services.
-Anchoring the facility were a 2-level (208,000 square foot) J.C.
+Los Angeles' Katzman & Associates designed the complex.
+In its original state, it encompassed approximately 750,600 leasable square feet and housed eighty-four stores and services.
+Anchoring the mall were a 2-level (208,000 square foot) J.C.
 Penney, 2-level (80,000 square foot), Austin-based Scarbroughs and 4-level (191,700 square foot) San Antonio-based Joske's.

-Charter tenants included Luby's Cafeteria, Spencer Gifts, Disc Records, Cullum & Boren Sporting Goods and Florsheim Shoes.
+Charter stores and services included Luby's Cafeteria, Spencer Gifts, Disc Records, Cullum & Boren Sporting Goods and Florsheim Shoes.
 The General Cinema Corporation Highland Mall Cinema I & II was built as a northeast parking area outparcel.
-The venue showed its first features on November 21, 1973.
+This venue showed first features on November 21, 1973.

-HIGHLAND MALL was only expanded on one occasion.
-A bi-level East Wing was designed by the Hellmuth, Obata & Kassabaum (HOK) firm, of Dallas.
-The addition included a 2-level (197,000 square foot), Houston-based Foley's.
-Among seventy-three new inline stores were Swensen's Ice Cream Factory, Orange Julius, Gordon's Jewelers, Foot Locker, The Emporium, Contemporary Concepts and Mission Jewelers.
+HIGHLAND MALL was expanded on one occasion.
+A bi-level East Wing was designed by the HOK (Hellmuth, Obata & Kassabaum) firm, of Dallas.
+The addition was anchored by a 2-level (197,000 square foot), Houston-based Foley's.
+Among seventy-three new stores were Swensen's Ice Cream Factory, Orange Julius, Gordon's Jewelers, Foot Locker, The Emporium, Contemporary Concepts and Mission Jewelers.

 As the expansion was being built, original sections of the mall were refurbished to make them consistent with new construction.
 A grand opening was held on July 26, 1979.
 The shopping hub now encompassed approximately 1,063,700 leasable square feet and housed 157 stores and services.

-As a keeping up measure, HIGHLAND MALL had been given a 3.5 million dollar face lift in the mid-1980s, which included the installation of new fountains, skylights, landscaping and a 17-bay Food Court.
-This 3-year-long refurbishment, completed in December 1987, brought the mall up-to-date for a time.
+As a keeping up with Austin malls measure, HIGHLAND MALL was given a 3.5 million dollar face lift in the mid-1980s.
+This project included new fountains, skylights, landscaping and a 17-bay Food Court.
+The 3-year-long refurbishment was completed in December 1987 and brought the mall up-to-date for a time.
 However, it was eventually eclipsed by BARTON CREEK SQUARE, which had been expanded to over 1,400,000 leasable square feet.

 A second theatrical venue was built in the periphery of HIGHLAND MALL.
 The General Cinema Corporation Highland 10 was developed on a parcel located .3 mile northeast of the shopping complex.
-This multiplex movie house made its debut on December 16, 1988.
+This multiplex debuted on December 16, 1988.

 The first anchor alteration at HIGHLAND MALL occurred in May 1987, when Joske's stores were rebranded by Dillard's.
-Likewise, in February 1992, two stores in the Scarbroughs chain were bought by Dillard's, including the location at HIGHLAND MALL.
-On November 20, 1992, the former Scarbroughs re-opened as a Dillard's Men's & Children's store.
-The original Dillard's, in the former Joske's, had been refashioned into a Dillard's Women's store.
+Likewise, two stores in the Scarbroughs chain were bought by Dillard's in February 1992.
+The HIGHLAND MALL store was included in this transaction.
+Scarbroughs re-opened -as a Dillard's Men's & Children's- on November 20, 1992.
+The original Dillard's was refashioned into a Dillard's Women's.

-In 2004, Chicago-based General Growth Properties acquired the holdings of The Rouse Company, which owned a fifty percent share of HIGHLAND MALL.
-Ownership of the shopping center consisted of a joint venture with Indianapolis' Simon Property Group.
-Simon had acquired their share in the mall when they bought the portfolio of New York City-based Corporate Property Investors in September 1998.
+In 2004, Chicago-based General Growth Properties acquired the holdings of The Rouse Company.
+With this transaction, ownership of the shopping center consisted of a joint venture of General Growth Properties and the Simon Property Group.

 In the meantime, the mall owners had defaulted on their loan.
 The lender, Wells Fargo Bank, assumed ownership.
 In mid-2010, they enlisted Chicago-based Jones, Lang, LaSalle to manage the property.
 The mall would be sold in four increments, with the buyer being a joint venture of the Austin-based Redleaf Properties, Limited Liability Company and Austin Community College District.

 HIGHLAND MALL closed for good on April 29, 2015.
 By this time, a Phase 1 ACC Highland facility had been completed.
 The old J.C.
-Penney had been reconfigured as Building 1000.
-This contained departments such as the ACCelerator Learning Lab, Library & Media Center, a Cafe' and District Police precinct.
+Penney was reconfigured as Building 1000.
+This contained the ACCelerator Learning Lab, Library & Media Center, a Cafe' and District Police precinct.
 Building 1000 opened on August 13, 2014.

-Building 4000, which encompassed the mall's East Wing section, was dedicated in September 2017.
-This portion of the ACC Highland campus housed various Art Department components, such as drawing, dance and ceramics studios and classrooms.
+Building 4000, which occupied the mall's East Wing, was dedicated in September 2017.
+This portion of the ACC Highland campus housed various Art Department components, such as drawing, dance, ceramics and classrooms.
 There was also a Biosciences simulator and Veterans Resources Center.

 Construction on the Phase 2 mall-to-college conversion commenced in October 2017.
-The central shopping center section, including the old Scarbroughs / Dillard's Men's, was reconfigured as a Health Sciences simulator, art gallery, Culinary Arts center and restaurant and facilities devoted to Computer Science and Information Technology, Visual Communication and Architecture and Engineering.
+The central shopping center section, including the old Scarbroughs-Dillard's Men's, was reconfigured as Building 2,000; a Health Sciences simulator, art gallery, culinary arts center and restaurant.
+Space was also devoted to computer science and information technology, visual communication and architecture and engineering.

 Sources: